38 KPIs Every Sales Manager Should Measure in 2024

 For example, if your company had $100,000 in sales revenue in the previous year and $120,000 in sales revenue in the current year, the sales growth rate would be calculated as:

-Your business development representatives are actively prospecting, often using cold outreach methods.
-These examples of KPIs in sales can help managers track BDR performance:
+Your business development representatives (BDR) are actively prospecting, often using cold outreach methods.
+The examples of sales KPIs I collected below can help managers track BDR performance.

 1. Activities